gareth-johnstone/node-sqlanywhere/README.md

 npm install @iqx-limited/sqlanywhere
 ```

-The installation process will automatically compile the native C++ addon for your platform.
+The installation process will attempt to use pre-built binaries, if that fails, it will automatically compile the native C++ addon for your platform.

 ## Getting Started